Step 5: After an investigation

 No further action

-The person investigating might still suggest anything that could help the workplace and the people involved, for example:
+However, the person investigating might still suggest anything that could help the organisation and the people involved, for example:

 - another form of support